projectcontour/contour/site/_guides/deploy-options.md

-# Deployment and testing
+---
+title: Contour Deployment Options
+layout: page
+---

-The [README](../README.md#get-started) shows you a simple way to get started with Contour on your cluster.
+The [README]({% link getting-started.md %}) shows you a simple way to get started with Contour on your cluster.
 This topic explains the details and shows you additional options.
 Most of this covers running Contour using a Kubernetes Service of `Type: LoadBalancer`.
 If you don't have a cluster with that capability see the [Running without a Kubernetes LoadBalancer](#running-without-a-kubernetes-loadbalancer) section.